Harmonization of the internet presence

 This method solves several problems that appear during the creation of the gallery, but now it prevents from creating multi-stories and add other elements outside the story, such as toolbars and widgets, that aren’t supposed to be server rendered.

-I’m doing research on the best strategy to solve the original problem and don’t limit the capacities of ABeamer.
+I’m doing research on the best strategy to solve the original problem without limiting the capacities of ABeamer.